The Summit Workshop

 Core Work

 We’ll continue using proven homeschool curriculums that will include books and online courses that can easily be translated into a high school transcript.
 Their core work’s difficulty will increase and will take around three hours each day to complete.
+(Which means they will have some work to finish at home.)

 They’ll have the most number of badges to choose from and master.
 We’ll also expect a ‘voluntaryist’ badge to be completed by serving the younger learners and our local community.